5

 Origin: Click the magnifying glass icon next to a lookup field on a record edit page.

-Customization: Define which fields appear when searching for related records, facilitating efficient selection.
+Customization: Define which fields appear when searching for related records to facilitate efficient selection.

 Impact: Streamlines finding and associating records across different objects.

-Example: In a Contact record, display “Company Name,” “Industry,” and “Website” in the Account lookup dialog, aiding in accurate account association.
+Example: In a Contact record, display “Company Name,” “Industry,” and “Website” in the Account lookup dialog Salesforce to aid accurate account association.

 3. Lookup Phone Dialogs